nubisproject/nubis-docs/RELEASING.md

-# Nubis - Relase Managment
+﻿# Nubis - Release Management

-This is a document that helps explain all the process involved in Release Managment for the Nubis project.
+This is a document that helps explain all the process involved in Release Management for the Nubis project.
 If you are not planning to make a Nubis release, you can safely ignore this document, unless you are curious.

 ## Milestones

 Milestones are used to track a given Nubis release.
-Issues that will be part of that relase will be assigned to the corresponding Milestone.
+Issues that will be part of that release will be assigned to the corresponding Milestone.

 ### Format